farzaa/Lil-Nvidia/README.md

 # Lil-Nvidia

 This net is called Lil Nvidia because I like rappers who have a "Lil" in front of their name (ex.
-Lil Peep) and because its inspired by the NVIDIA net used for the task of learning to steer a vehicle using a single end to end ConvNet.
+Lil Peep) and because its inspired by the NVIDIA net used originally for the task of learning to steer a vehicle using a single end to end ConvNet.

 ![GIFHERE](https://github.com/farzaa/Lil-Nvidia/blob/master/demo.gif?raw=true)

 Lil Nvidia specializes in predicting the speed of a vehicle from just a video.
 Please take a look at my section titled "Logic" for more info about how this things works in the background.

 ### Basics
+Note: This script first breaks the video into individual frames, calculates optical flow, and saves both the RGB data and optical flow data *locally*.
+Then, this data is all loaded into memory at one time when its time to train or test.
+This may be an issue depending on how much RAM your machine has.
+Future work would include to have this train by batch.

 To *test* this and simply output an MSE value over some test video, first create a folder called ```data``` in the root.
 In this folder, include your own ```test.mp4``` and ```test.txt```.
 They must be named just like this.
 Then simply run:
 ```sh
 python all.py -test